Graham Fellows: Jilted John

-Fellows was a drama student at Manchester Polytechnic when he first came to prominence in August 1978 as the eponymous singer of the novelty record "Jilted John", a first-person narrative of a boorish, bitter teenager with a thick Essex accent whose girlfriend Julie had left him for another boy named Gordon, "just 'cause he's better lookin' than me, just 'cause he's cool and trendy".
+Fellows was a drama student at Manchester Polytechnic when he first came to prominence in August 1978 as the eponymous singer of the novelty record "Jilted John", a first-person narrative of a boorish, bitter teenager whose girlfriend Julie had left him for another boy named Gordon, "just 'cause he's better lookin' than me, just 'cause he's cool and trendy".
 The song became known for the refrain "Gordon is a moron" repeated several times.

 Fellows later said: "I'd written a couple of songs and I wanted to record them.
 So I went into a local record shop and asked if they knew any indie or punk labels.
 They said there were two, Stiff in London and Rabid just down the road.
 So I phoned Rabid up, and they told me to send in a demo.
 We did the demos with the late Colin Goddard – of Walter & the Softies – on guitar, and the drummer and bass player of the Smirks.
 I took it along to Rabid, who loved it ... so we re-recorded it a few days later, at Pennine Studios, with John Scott playing guitar and bass and Martin Zero (aka Martin Hannett) producing."
 The single, issued by Rabid in April 1978 (TOSH 105), featured "Going Steady" as the A-side and "Jilted John" as the B-side.

 "Jilted John" was first played on national radio by BBC Radio One's John Peel, who apparently commented that if the single was promoted by a major record label he could see it becoming a huge hit.
 This proved to be the case when it was picked up by EMI International.
 The song was introduced by Kid Jensen on Top of the Pops as "one of the most bizarre singles of the decade", and reached number 4 in the UK Singles Chart.

 Two follow-up singles were released the same year under the guise of "Gordon the Moron".
 A pseudo concept-album also produced by Hannett followed, entitled True Love Stories, charting John's love-life – and two further singles, neither of which was a hit.
 No other recordings followed these, making Jilted John a one-hit wonder.
 However, a cash-in single by Julie and Gordon called "Gordon's Not A Moron" sold moderately well, as did lapel badges bearing the legends "Gordon is a moron" and "Gordon is not a moron".

 Fellows revived the Jilted John character at the 2008 Big Chill festival, along with Bernard Kelly, premiering a new song about Keira Knightley's ultra-thin figure.
 In December 2014 Jilted John won the 'One Hit Wonder World Cup' feature on the BBC Radio 6 Music Steve Lamacq show.
 In late 2015 it was announced that Fellows would once again revive Jilted John for Rebellion Festival 2016 at the Winter Gardens, Blackpool.

 In October 2018, Jilted John embarked on a 40th-anniversary tour of the UK.